3 Little Hacks to Learn Japanese While You Sleep Like a Log

 If you can stimulate this response, then you can get more out of your memory.

 You can use this by attaching your studies to a signature scent.
-Get a perfume or other fragrant item (like incense) and keep it near you while you’re studying Japanese.
+Get a perfume or other fragrant item and keep it near you while you’re studying Japanese.
 Then, you should also keep it near you while you sleep.

 Spray a little bit of perfume on your blanket or pillow, or burn some incense before you go to sleep.
 This should help you to increase the amount of words that find a home in your long-term memory.